napari/napari/docs/explanations/performance.md

 **Scope Changes**

 * As new types of users adopt napari they will have new use cases.
-* Existing users will change their usage over time, e.g. more remote viewing.
+* Existing users will change their usage over time such as more remote viewing.
 * New file formats will be invented or become more common.
 * New data types or sizes will become more common.

 ## Conclusion

-Achieving and maintaining performance requires an extreme amount of effort and diligence, but the payoff is felt in every minute of usage.
+Achieving and maintaining performance requires an extreme amount of effort and diligence, but the payoff will be felt in every minute of usage.
 The end result is delighted and productive users.